zukunft/zukunft.com/docs/code_functions_all.md

     \-- url_ex - section for function url_ex not yet defined that it should be wrapper for internal references used in t he html code in /html/html_base.php
     \-- text_h1 - section for function text_h1 not yet defined that it should be text formatting in /html/html_base.php
+    \-- bold - section for function bold not yet defined that it should be text formatting in /html/html_base.php
     \-- text_h2 - section for function text_h2 not yet defined that it should be text formatting in /html/html_base.php
     \-- text_h3 - section for function text_h3 not yet defined that it should be text formatting in /html/html_base.php
     \-- text_h4 - section for function text_h4 not yet defined that it should be text formatting in /html/html_base.php